Recorded Future-SecurityTrails

 Input Parameter | Required/Optional | Description | Example |

-Project ID | Required | The ID of the project to retrieve risk issues.
-Project IDs can be obtained from the SurfaceBrowser Web user interface by navigating to the project section and selecting the desired project.
-The Project ID can be found in the URL of the project page. | eb*****b6 |
+Project ID | Required | The ID of the project for which to retrieve risk issues.
+Project ID can be obtained using the List Projects command. | 1218*****2376 |

 Output